alembiq/Javalents-Plugins/Fantasy Statblocks/The Bestiary.md

 ### Creating creatures in frontmatter

 When using [[YAML]] syntax, a statblock created using the statblock code block can be added to a note's frontmatter.

 #### Entities in frontmatter

-To enable parsing of frontmatter for custom monsters, the note must have a `statblock: true` parameter in its frontmatter, and the "[[Fantasy Statblocks/Plugin Settings#Parse Frontmatter For Creatures|Parse Frontmatter in Notes]]" setting must be enabled, or the corresponding command in [Commpand Palette](https://help.obsidian.md/Plugins/Command+palette "Obsidian") must be used.
+To enable parsing of frontmatter for custom monsters, the note must have a `statblock: true` parameter in its frontmatter, and the "[[Fantasy Statblocks/Plugin Settings#Parse Frontmatter For Creatures|Parse Frontmatter in Notes]]" setting must be enabled, or the corresponding command in [Command Palette](https://help.obsidian.md/Plugins/Command+palette "Obsidian") must be used.

 In addition to the statblock, the note must also have a name parameter in the frontmatter to save the creature.
 All other fields are optional.
 Once the creature is located in the note's frontmatter, it is automatically added to the bestiary and synced with the note content.